Create custom command

 When done, click OK.

-8. To add more actions to the command, right-click a condition/action set and click Add Action in the context menu.
+8. To add more actions to the command, right-click an action set and click Add Action in the context menu.

-Actions are executed sequentially according to their order in the set.
-To move an action up and down, select it, and use the buttons.
+Actions are executed in order, from top to bottom.
+To move an action up and down, select it and use the arrow buttons.

 9. To execute actions only if certain conditions are met, right-click the action set, and click Add Condition in the context menu.